 You often hear people say things like “money is the root of all evil,” “getting rich takes too much work and struggle,” or “rich people did something bad to get the money.”

-However the majority of people with money do a great deal to help others.
-And most negative comments like this come from people who never had money or truly believe they are not supposed to or are not worthy of having money.
+However, the majority of people with money do a great deal to help others.
+And most negative comments like this come from people who never had the money or truly believe they are not supposed to or are not worthy of having money.